Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/Bell Labs - Event and News/Nokia announces first phase of its new strategy, changes to operating model and Group Leadership Team.md

 ---
-title: Nokia announces first phase of its new strategy, changes to operating model and Group Leadership Team
+title: 'Nokia announces first phase of its new strategy, changes to operating model and Group Leadership Team'
 categories:
     - 新媒体
     - Bell Labs - Event and News